rossigee/wordpress-cd/README.md

 ### Dockerisation

 These scripts can be installed directly on your Jenkins (or other) CI server.
-However, we find it best to use a custom CI build container that contains `wordpress_cd` plus all the platform drivers we use, plus the command-line tools they depend on (such as 'zip', 'mysql', 'aws' etc.).
+However, we find it best to use a custom CI build container that contains `wordpress_cd` plus all the platform drivers we use, plus the command-line tools they depend on (such as `zip`, `mysql`, `aws` etc.).

 TODO: Workflow example.